0

 We’ll also look at why some products, like moisturisers or face oils, can make your skin feel instantly better, while others, like retinoids, peptides, or vitamin C, require months to reveal their full potential.

-1. The Skin’s Biology: Understanding Your Cell Turnover Cycle
+1. Your Skin’s Biology: Understanding Your Cell Turnover Cycle

 Every visible change in your skin begins deep within it.